Undertone0809/gcop/docs/other/how-to-config-model.md

 # How to config model?

+This guide will show you how to configure custom language models.

 gcop use - [Promptulate: Large language model automation and Autonomous Language Agents development framework](https://github.com/Undertone0809/promptulate) to drive the model.
 Promptulate allows you to create any language model and build LLM application.

 ## Model template